 Rent payments may not be factored into your credit score depending on the credit bureau, but proof of good payment history on your credit report can help you access lines of credit that will.

-You can also opt-in to a new tool offered by the credit bureau Experian that includes utility accounts, such as your cell phone and electric bills, on your credit report and factors them into your score.
-Note that this won’t impact your credit files with Equifax and TransUnion the other two major credit bureaus.
+You can also opt in to a new tool offered by credit bureau Experian that includes utility accounts, such as your cellphone and electric bills, on your credit report and factors them into your score.
+Note that this won’t affect your credit files with Equifax and TransUnion, the other two major credit bureaus.
 So, if a lender doesn’t use Experian for reports and credit scores, the lender won’t see the boost.

-At the end of the day, all it takes to raise your credit score is a positive changes to your credit report information.
+All it takes to raise your credit score are positive changes to your credit report information.
 It’s actually easier to damage your credit than it is to build it, so here’s what you should do to keep your credit on the up and up once you get started.

 Only Charge What You Can Afford

 Credit cards are a tool, not an excuse for a shopping spree.
-If you open a card to start building a credit score, use it for small purchases that fit in your budget and pay the card off in full each month.
-This is important as your credit utilization ratio (which is your proportion of debt compared to available credit) is the second biggest factor impacting your credit score.
+If you open a card to start building a credit score, use it for small purchases that fit your budget and pay the card off in full each month.
+Regular use and full payment are important, because your credit utilization ratio—the proportion of debt compared to available credit—is the second biggest factor impacting your credit score.

 If You Carry a Balance, Pay More Than the Minimum Due